Search Blogs

 Location: 3009 Broadway, New York, NY 10027, United States

 One of the most expensive schools in America, Barnard was established in 1889 in response to the lack of higher education opportunities for women.
-During that period, Columbia University didn’t admit women, leading to the formation of Barnard as a separate institution for women.
-Today, Barnard is known for its rigorous academics, strong focus on leadership and empowerment, and its modern campus in the heart of Manhattan.
-At Barnard, you can choose from nearly 50 fields of study in the sciences, humanities, and arts.
-Additionally, this most expensive university in the US features 80+ student clubs, such as Smart Women Lead, Barnard Community Garden, and Barnard Slam Poetry Team.
-The total expenses include room and board $18,870, fees $2,028, books & supplies $850, and personal expenses $600.
+During that period, Columbia University courses didn’t admit women, leading to the formation of Barnard as a separate institution for women.
+Today, Barnard is known for its rigorous academics, strong focus on leadership & empowerment, & its modern campus in the heart of Manhattan.
+At Barnard, you can choose from nearly 50 fields of study in the sciences, humanities, & arts.
+Additionally, this most expensive university in the US features 80+ student clubs, such as Smart Women Lead, Barnard Community Garden, & Barnard Slam Poetry Team.
+The total expenses include room & board $18,870, fees $2,028, books & supplies $850, & personal expenses $600.
+Barnard College (most expensive US schools) graduates earn a median starting salary of about $65,000 per year.

 8. Dartmouth College